dmonllao/vim-IDE/README.md

 * Comment/uncomment lines quickly
 * Easy system copy & paste (depends on clipboard, see [Requirements](#requirements))
 * Keyboard and mouse mappings for common actions
+* Quick add echo "<cword>" based on the cursor line
 * (Don't be scared by the time it takes the first time you open a project file, is gathering the project references and is only the first time)

 By default the Vim-IDE mode is only automatically enabled when opening [supported languages](#fully-supported-languages) files, but it is easy to add more languages (read [Adding new languages](#adding-new-languages)" section for more info).